Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Convergence Analysis

-PS architecture and the All-Reduce architecture have the same iteration equations because the All-Reduce algorithm only changes the way of implementing global synchronization.
-Then the convergence analysis of the PS architecture is also suitable for the All-Reduce architecture.
+PS and All-Reduce architectures have the same iteration equations because the All-Reduce algorithm only changes the way of implementing global synchronization.
+Therefore, the convergence analysis of BSP-SGD with the PS architecture can be applied to the All-Reduce architecture.